Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

     reasons.
 The ``aocc/3.0.0`` module (used as the default version of AOCC in the 21.08 release) is broken since the compilers themselves are not installed.
 The ``aocc/3.1.0`` module has a bug in the code of the module.
-    This has been fixed in later releases of the Crey programming environment so that the problem will be solved when those releases are installed.
+    This has been fixed in later releases of the Cray programming environment so that the problem will be solved when those releases are installed.
 Due to the way the installation of the Cray programming environment works, it is currently not possible for us to correct the module by hand.